alvacoder/dependaware/README.md

-# Dependalinear
+# Dependaware
-### A github action that helps to send your Dependabot Alerts to Slack, Linear and create JIRA Tickets for Critical and High issues.
+### A github action that helps to send your Dependabot Alerts to Slack and Linear for Critical and High issues (PS: More integrations to be added).
 ---

-Using Dependalinear in your workflow is very easy , copy the example  workflow file and replace all the required tokens and values .
+Using Dependaware in your workflow is very easy , copy the example  workflow file and replace all the required tokens and values .
 Make sure to schedule the run  for every  7 days , as the action only alerts for new vulnerabilites that have occured in the last 7 days .
-This is done in order to prevent the action from creating duplicate tickets in JIRA for the same vulnerabilites over and over.
+This is done in order to prevent the action from creating duplicate tickets in Linear for the same vulnerabilites over and over.